Spectral evidence of a ghostly transition: Theory of NMR 1/T_1 relaxation in a quantum spin nematic in applied magnetic field: 1/T relaxation due to fluctuations of spin-nematic order

-where $\Gamma$, $\gamma$ and $\lambda$ set the relaxation timescales for the fields $\eta$, $\phi$ and $l^{\sf z}$, and the mean field approximation $u\rightarrow 0$ has been assumed.
-The auxiliary fields $\zeta_\eta$, $\zeta_\phi$ and $\zeta_l$, which parameterise the damping of long-wavelength fluctuations by interaction with short-wavelength excitations, obey the correlation functions,
+If only the first term in each equation is taken into account, they describe the coherent motion of flavour waves and are equivalent to the non-linear sigma model description of the AFQ dynamics\cite{smerald13,smerald-thesis}.
+The phenomenological parameters $\gamma$ and $\lambda$ set the relaxation timescales for the fields $\phi$ and $l^{\sf z}$.
+The auxiliary fields $\zeta_\phi$ and $\zeta_l$ parameterise the damping of long-wavelength fluctuations by interaction with short-wavelength excitations, and obey the correlation functions,